Last updated on August 31st, 2022 at 4:40pm

 Yesterday you had to hunt around your cloud, spotting things that shouldn't be there.
 Discovering resources that were out of compliance with your policies was like a cross between a wild goose chase and whack-a-mole.
 No idea where you'll find trouble, but you know you will.
 And after you fix it, it'll be back again.
 Today, because you're enabled, you can give your people all the access they need, and only what they need, all within policy.
 Today, because you're enabled, you can do all that in minutes rather than weeks.

 Yesterday, you picked a cloud service provider and fit your business needs to it.
 You sought to answer the timeless, unanswerable question: What came first, the architecture or the compliance policies?
 Or the available services?
-Today, with cloud enablement, you build your cloud to fit your business.
+Today, with cloud automation and enablement, you build your cloud to fit your business.
 You aren't dependent on a cloud.
 You are enabled by your cloud, built to your needs.
 Need to select services a la carte across the cloud service providers?
 With cloud enablement you can do it without having to re-define your policies for each provider.

 Yesterday, you wondered if all of your private storage buckets were truly private.
 You worried that your new-hire training for engineers was sufficient to keep them from leaving orphaned resources all over the cloud.
 You were uncertain that you'd right-sized your processing power and selected the right data stores for your needs.
 You really weren't sure how much any of it was going to cost.
 Today, because you're enabled, you tell your cloud what to do, and it does it.
 And if it can do anything else for you, you need only ask it.
 Today, your cloud turns off resources your engineers forgot about without you even asking.
 Today, your cloud tells you exactly where you stand with expenses.
 It raises alerts when there are policy issues.
 Today, your cloud is self-governing.
 Today, your cloud is self-managing.
 Today, your cloud can do both.